SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 Explain what is expected of them and any
 [policy decisions](/Resources/Policies/Review), and give them the date for the PC meeting.
-If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another list of candidates for approval.
+If more people than expected decline and you run out of alternates, send the SIGPLAN Vice Chair another set of candidates for approval.

 Call for Papers